tfeb/conduit-packages/README.md

 2. The variant `defpackage` is itself extensible.
 This extensibility is used to support the new options needed for conduit packages, but it can be further extended by other systems.
 3. Finally there is a way of making clones of packages which try to be as identical to them as possible.
 Clones are not dynamic, but rather point-in-time copies.

 Conduits and the extensible `defpackage` variant are independently useful, or I think so.
-Package cloning probably is not: it was once useful on Lisp Machines where you *really* didn't want to break things too much because it took half an hour to reboot the machine, so instead you might work by making a clone of a package, doing some work inthe clone and then deleting it and starting again.
-Today, I can restart a lisp and rebuild everything from cold in a few seconds: cloning is not very iseful any more.
+Package cloning probably is not: it was once useful on Lisp Machines where you *really* didn't want to break things too much because it took half an hour to reboot the machine, so instead you might work by making a clone of a package, doing some work in the clone and then deleting it and starting again.
+Today, I can restart a lisp and rebuild everything from cold in a few seconds: cloning is not very useful any more.
 The extensible `defpackage`variant, together with the reengineering of conduits to use it, is recent: see further down for some history.

 ## Systems and packages
 There are two systems which provide various mixes of features.